A Step to Decouple Optimization in 3DGS: Methodology

-Therefore, the first step is to decouple the gradients in the moment (Eq.\ref{meth::undisentangled_mom}).
-This step is the same as AdamW, and readily yields Eq.\ref{disentangled_mom}, which defines the moment update term containing only the gradient of the photometric loss $\nabla \ell$.
+Therefore, the first step is to decouple the gradients in the moments in Eq.~\ref{meth::undisentangled_mom}.
+This step is analogous to AdamW and readily yields Eq.~\ref{disentangled_mom}, which defines a moment update term containing only the gradient of the photometric loss $\nabla \ell$.
 For $\nabla \mathcal{R}(\theta)$, AdamW constructs updates that are not controlled by the second moment.
 This \textbf{AdamW-style decoupling} is effectively equivalent to a constant penalty on opacity \citep{rota2025revising}.
-The experiments are presented in Sec.\ref{sec::adawopacitydecay}.
+The experiments are presented in Sec.~\ref{sec::adawopacitydecay}.
 Clearly, this approach is not optimal.
 Unlike DNNs, each attribute in 3DGS has physical meaning, and each primitive carries a distinct importance.
 Penalizing all primitives with the same strength fails to remove redundant primitives when the penalty is too weak, while overly strong penalties hinder optimization.